Algebraic Number Starscapes

+These choices of Riemannian metrics will make clear the importance of hyperbolic geometry to the study of cubics.
+Indeed, we will see in Proposition \ref{thm:cubicIsom} that these metrics are actually \emph{isometric to each other}, and that the roots map provides an isometry between them, in direct analogy to what the quadratic formula provided for $\mathbb{H}^2$.

-To make use of this geometry in our analysis of cubics, we recall some facts about the hyperbolic plane's tangent bundle.
+To make use of this geometry in our analysis of cubics, we need to introduce some facts about the hyperbolic plane's tangent bundle.
 First, the circle of unit tangent vectors at each point provides a foliation by circles: every point of $\UT\HH^2$ is the unit tangent vector to \emph{some unique point of $\HH^2$} and thus lies on a unique one of these circles.
 But we may also define a collection of sections of $\HH^2\to\UT\HH^2$ of the unit tangent bundle such that every point lies on exactly one such hyperbolic plane.
 For a given ideal point $r\in\partial_\infty\HH^2$, at each $z\in\HH^2$ we select the unit vector $v_r\in T_z\HH^2$ which points\footnote{That is, choose $v$ so that the geodesic $\gamma_v$ with initial tangent $v$ at $z$ has $\lim_{t\to\infty+}\gamma(t)=r$.} to $r$.
 This mapping $z\mapsto v_r\in T_z\HH^2$ provides one such section, and varying $r\in\partial_\infty\HH^2$ foliates the unit tangent bundle with translates of this.